The Hébert lab – Moving toward restoration of brain function with cell transplants

 The lab’s projects fall into two groups.
 In the first, we use the mouse neocortex as a platform for testing the ability of multi-cell type grafts (increasingly resembling normal neocortex) to integrate with host tissue.
 In the second, we are testing the ability of genetically engineered microglia that disperse throughout the adult neocortex to bolster neocortical function.

-Positions available: the lab is seeking to add a tech and a postdoc to the team starting January 2021.
-Inquire through the contacts page if interested.
+Positions available: the lab is seeking to add a postdoc to the team starting January 2021.
+Inquire through the Contact page if interested.

 Want to know how we will defeat aging? check out Replacing Aging, which describes how regenerative medicine will beat aging: available here on Amazon Don’t want to read a book, watch instead this video.